The record your case work lands on, not another case manager.

 - • Transaction monitoring rules and alert triage are the dominant use cases.

-- • You want a mature platform with a strong analyst-tooling surface, not a multi-vendor orchestration layer.
+- • You want a mature platform with a strong analyst-tooling surface, and you do not need a record across the vendors outside Unit21.

-- • You want to keep your vendor contracts.
-Run Unit21 for case management, Onfido for KYC, Plaid for banking – orchestrated together with one workflow engine.
+- • You want to keep your vendor accounts.
+Run Unit21 for cases, Onfido for KYC, Plaid for banking, all landing on one record.

 Frequently asked questions